smattymatty/mathew-storm-site/writing_content/labyrinth-of-sisyphus/Chapter 1 - The Arrival.md

 "What am I looking at?"
 Sisyphus asked with a steady voice, despite the wrongness of what he saw.

 "The perfect prison," Daedalus whispered, his stylus tapping against the table.
-"A labyrinth of such complexity that even its creators will struggle to navigate it.
-King Minos has commissioned us to build something that has never existed before."
+"King Minos has commissioned us to build something that has never existed before."

 Sisyphus studied the impossible geometries, his fingers unconsciously tracing the corridors, even still.